rinpharma/r-pharma/content/post/faq/index.md

 ---
 title: The what and the why for R/Pharma
 date: 2020-08-01
-summary: A summary of my post for previews and search engines.
+summary: An explanation of why R/Pharma exists, with an FAQ on commonly asked questions.
 ---

 {{< toc >}}